 When is the best time to do Annapurna Base Camp trekking?

 The Annapurna Base Camp hike can be done at any time of the year.
 However, the monsoon season is not ideal.
-The rain is strong in the evenings and at night, but the gloomy clouds are always present.
+The rain is strong in the evenings and at night, but gloomy clouds are always present.
 This implies that you won’t be able to see the lovely peaks.
-It also implies the presence of leeches, insects, the possibility of landslides, and slick roadways.
+It also implies the presence of leeches, and insects, the possibility of landslides, and slick roadways.
 However, this is when animals are most active.
 If you’re a serious biologist, the monsoon season is ideal.